nelsonmandeladev/elocate/README.md

 # ELOCATE

-Place Finder is an open-source project designed to help people find and share places easily.
+ELOCATE is an open-source project designed to help people find and share places easily.
 It features an interactive map, location details, and user-generated content, providing a comprehensive platform for discovering new locations around you.

 ## Table of Contents